 WARNING!
 Risk of electric shock and hazardous voltage.
 Can cause personal injury or death.
-The Installation tools under live operation must be insulated.
-The tools listed in Table 3.1 below are the required for installation and connection and that the list below is provided for reference only.
+Insulated tools must be used for installation.

+The tools listed in the Table 3.1 below are required for installation and connection.
+The list below is provided for reference only.